CIBugs/Repo1/README.md

 ## Setup
 Each bug is setup as a separate branch.
 Each branch as 3 commits, (i) Initial commit with read me file, ignore this, (ii) buggy commit and (iii) bug fixed commit.
-To setup a bug, clone the repo and checkout the required branch and only take the last 2 commits of the interested branch.
+Each bug has link to the original github in comments for reference To setup a bug, clone the repo and checkout the required branch and only take the last 2 commits of the interested branch.

 ### Example to setup the Bug1